flyteorg/flyte/rsts/concepts/flyte_console.rst

 Launching Workflows
 -------------------

-Launch a workflow by clicking on the **Launch Workflow** button.
+You can launch a workflow by clicking on the **Launch Workflow** button.
 Workflows are viewable after they are registered.
 The UI should be accessible at http://localhost:30081/console.

 |